Photo credit: Stephanie Burbank

 Sophomore College

-Sophomore College (known as SoCo in Stanford vernacular) is an immersive, three-week academic opportunity available to incoming sophomores.
-Students arrive on campus before the traditional start of fall quarter in early September and join a cohort of 12-16 students embarking on intensive study of one subject.
-The Bill Lane Center for the American West sponsors a SoCo course every year covering topics and issues central to the Western region.
+Sophomore College (known as SoCo in Stanford vernacular) is an immersive, three-week academic opportunity available to rising sophomores.
+Students arrive on campus on Labor Day, three weeks before the traditional late September start of fall quarter.
+They join a cohort of 12 students embarking on a multidisciplinary course of intensive study.
+The Bill Lane Center for the American West sponsors a SoCo course every year covering topics and issues central to the Western region

 Up Next